Let’s face it– the guys get all the glory

 Miss America (America Chavez)

-America Chavez is pretty much a shoe-in for a lead role.
+America Chavez is pretty much a shoo-in for a lead role.
 She has super strength, super durability, and can straight up kick holes in reality.
 What more could you ask for from a superhero?
 But wait, that wasn’t enough — she can do more.
 She can move at superhuman speeds and she developed the ability to punch people into stardust.
 Like literal star fragments.
 Not to mention she is an LGBT advocate and is only attracted to women.
 She shared a kiss with a male teammate early on, but when asked about this she dismisses it as experimentation.

 She finds her place in the Teen Brigade (which is a bit of a lame duck as far as team names go) and helps them protect the multiverse with her abilities.
 She has helped stop a myriad of villains and even stopped the Young Masters of Evil (another sort of lackluster team name) from recruiting Kid Loki.